ljjTYJR/PapersReading/Point Set Registration.md

   - A good example for survey.

+- **Secrets of optical flow estimation and their principles**

+  > Sun, Deqing, Stefan Roth, and Michael J. Black.
+"Secrets of optical flow estimation and their principles." *2010 IEEE computer society conference on computer vision and pattern recognition*.
+IEEE, 2010.
+  >
+  > **Citations:**1691
+  >
+  > [[pdf]](./papers/Secrets of Optical Flow Estimation and Their Principles.pdf)

 - **Rotation Averaging**

   > Hartley, Richard, et al. "Rotation averaging." *International journal of computer vision* 103.3 (2013): 267-305.